supercooper64/Yoshis-Adventure/README.md

 - The original game's NPCs are replaced with blue, red and purple Yoshis, referencing the different colored Links in the Zelda line of games (the enemies are not changed).

-- Music now changes when going to the Ruins, Sewers and the Boss, rather than being the same Forest theme.
+- Music now changes when going to the boss, rather than being the same Forest theme for that level.

+- The boss door is locked.

 - Sound effects are added for enemies, obtaining items, and menus.